lostcxuse/lostcxuse/README.md

   ☆ I am perfectly comfortable with my own ponys (I'm not comfortable if your with a pony that with a fandom that I hate/don't like - DNI - Dandy's world, Hazbin hotel/Others from vizipop, Forsaken, crk,  Solarballs/contryhuman, Jujutsu kaisen.
 TADC, Arcane (mild-y) << DSMP, BLUE LOCK (DNI, DNI). just DNI please. others. | off-fandom-related " AGE PLAYERS/REGRESSERS, Toxic yaoi/yuri lovers... i don't have to explain.
 Sensitive people.. i really don't wanna trigger anything and i really son't want any trouble, Pro/Dark shippers...
 Skin Copiers. dni.

   ☆ I am not changing my pony, If you say if it too bright/others, Then don't focus on me.

-  ☆ Sometime i get scared to interact or contact first.
-I sometime overthink that if I interact first, they wouldn't reply back because i'm bothering them or annoying them.
-I do get very scared to approach people or talk to people.
-I do interact/whisper first when I see a pony that really cool and i think every pony is cool!
-(I do not want to bother or annoy anyone."

   </details>

   <details>